 Packed lunches, containing drinks in unbreakable containers, may be brought to school.
 It is hoped that parents will support the principle of healthy eating when providing children with a packed lunch by ensuring a balance of protein, carbohydrate and fruit or vegetables; sweets are not permitted in packed lunches.
 If you feel you need to provide any crisps or chocolate, please keep these to a minimum.
 We have a few children and staff members in school with nut allergies and a member of staff with a severe citrus allergy, so children may not come into school with nuts or nut-based products or raw citrus fruits as snacks / in their lunchbox.
 At lunchtime, mid-day supervisors care for the children and assist in the dining room.
-Other school staff and sports coaches support the supervisors, as the majority of the children stay on the site during the lunchtime period.
+Other school staff and sports coaches support the supervisors, to ensure safe and enjoyable playtimes.